 Deployment Executables

-Use the Solsta deployment executables (in lieu of TeamCity/Jenkins plugins) to deploy, promote, configure launch entries, and clean up releases in your CI/CD pipelines.
+Use the Solsta deployment executables (in lieu of TeamCity/Jenkins plugins) to deploy and promote release, manage objects, or configure launch entries in your CI/CD pipelines.
+This article applies to version 4.0.17 of the deployment executables.

 Prerequisites